-The International Criminal Court (ICC) investigates and, where warranted, tries individuals charged with the gravest crimes of concern to the international community committed after 1 July 2002: genocide, war crimes and crimes against humanity.
+The International Criminal Court (ICC) investigates and, where warranted, tries individuals charged with the gravest crimes of concern to the international community committed after 1 July 2002: genocide, war crimes and crimes against humanity, and since 17 July 2018, the crime of aggression.

 The Court is participating in a global fight to end impunity, and through international criminal justice, the Court aims to hold those responsible accountable for their crimes and to help prevent these crimes from happening again.